The views expressed on this program, documented to be almost always right.

 Barack Obama has access to radio TV whenever he demands it.

-The President of the United States is a liberal.
+The president of the United States is a liberal.

-The President of the United States uses his office to attack people, to punish industry.
+The president of the United States uses his office to attack people, to punish industry.

 He not only has a bigger audience than all of conservative radio combined, he has the power of government.

-And yet, Marvin Calb tells interns at the Center for Internships and Seminars that I am too powerful.
+And yet, Marvin Kalb tells interns at the Center for Internships and Seminars that I am too powerful because there's not another liberal like me.

 The president doesn't count.